 You can also use water instead of soil to stimulate root growth in the stems that you have separated.
-I find that roots grow quicker in water.
+I find that roots grow more quickly in water.

 With this method, you might notice the water level going down from evaporation and your plant using it up.

 Refill your container every once in a while, and switch out the water after the first week since the plant will have used up the oxygen in the water.